jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) The beneficiary:
   (b) The beneficiary's spouse or partner:
   (c) Any dependant of the beneficiary.
-(4) Where a beneficiary does not comply with subsection (3) of this section within 10 working days after the notice has been given, the chief executive may suspend, from such date as the chief executive determines, the benefit granted to the beneficiary until either— whichever occurs first.
+(4) Where a beneficiary does not comply with subsection (3) of this section within 10 working days after the notice has been given, the chief executive may suspend, from such date as the chief executive determines, the benefit granted to the beneficiary until either—whichever occurs first.
   (a) The beneficiary provides information establishing, to the satisfaction of the chief executive, the rate of any overseas pension granted to the beneficiary or the beneficiary's spouse or partner or any dependant of the beneficiary; or
   (b) The benefit is terminated under subsection (5) of this section,— (5) Where a benefit has been suspended under subsection (4) of this section, the chief executive may, not less than 40 working days after the suspension, terminate the benefit from such date as the chief executive determines.